elliotperviz/cmms/qm/3-h20/README.md

   Note that the experimental bond length is ~ 1.401 Bohr.

-## 3. Visualise the charge density for the H<sub>2</sub> molecule at its ideal interatomic separation
+## 3. Ground state charge density with ixc = 11 - optimised atomic positions with ixc = 11

 **Objectives**